Sales

 Characteristic Impedance

 High-speed differential communication signals are not primarily referenced as signal-ended to ground.
-Instead, a signal pair is used to transmit and receive high speed digital or RF data.
+Instead, a signal pair is used to transmit and receive high-speed digital or RF data.
 In place of a single-ended specification, maintaining a consistent 100 ohm differential impedance between the + and – signals within the pair is paramount.
 In this case, while measuring down the + signal of the pair, the trace must maintain close to a 100 ohm impedance relative to the – side of the pair.
-The tolerance of the 100 ohm requirement across the trace pair is often stated within the IEEE standard, such as USB, HDMI or JESD204B.
+The tolerance of the 100-ohm requirement across the trace pair is often stated within the IEEE standard, such as USB, HDMI, or JESD204B.

 Any unique impedance control considerations that need to be recognized within the design must be communicated using additional files to correctly manufacture your PCBs.
-The file information will identify the impedance controlled traces and their resistance, width, and spacing.
-An assembly document can show the traces requiring impedance control, provided as either a separate Gerber file or an image with the traces marked.
-Impedance control requirements are selected at the time of PCB request.
+The file information will identify the impedance-controlled traces and their resistance, width, and spacing.

 Dielectric PCB Material

-The dielectric choice for the board will dictate the signal bandwidth that can be sent down a PCB trace.
-As signal rates increase for high-speed analog and RF applications, normal FR4 material may not provide adequate bandwidth for the system board.
-Exotic dielectric materials can be used for high bandwidth applications in lieu of standard FR4 material.
+Exotic dielectric materials can be used for high bandwidth applications instead of standard FR4 material.
 Check with MacroFab to determine if your selected premium dielectric materials are in stock or need to be ordered for your design.
 For more information about the physical properties of the PCB material MacroFab uses and stack up information check the knowledge base.

 Coplanar Waveguide